bptlab/mantichor-tezos/DOCUMENTATION.md

 ### Contract Struture

 The Smart Contract consists of two essential parts.
 The storage is defined in the first part.
-A Boolean flag is generated for each task, for each parallel join gateway and for each subchoreography.
+A Boolean flag is generated for each task, for each parallel join gateway incoming sequence flow and for each subchoreography.
 In addition, each Smart Contract also contains an initialized flag and a finished flag.
 The second part defines the functions.
 A function is generated for each Choreography Task.
 The structure of these functions is described in the next section.
 In addition, each Smart Contract has an init function.
-This initializes the subsequent elements of the start event.
+This initializes the subsequent element of the start event.

 ### Supported Choreography Elements

+The Tezos adapter supports the following choreography elements.
+The use of unsupported elements can lead to unexpected behavior.

 #### Events

 ##### Start Event

+The start event is translated into the init function and the initialized flag that every Smart Contract has.
+However, it should be noted that exactly one start event should be used for a choreography.
+The init function activates the subsequent elements of the start event and sets the initialized flag to True.
+This prevents the start event from being executed more than once.
+Start events within subchoreographies are ignored.
+The succeeding element of the start event is activated as soon as the subchoreography is activated.

 ##### End Event

+The end event is represented by the finished flag.
+However, there is only one finished flag for all end events.
+As soon as an end event is reached, the finished flag is set to True.
+Exceptions are the end events within a subchoreography.
+If an end event is reached in a subchoreography, the subchoreography is deactivated and the subsequent element of the subchoreography is activated.

 #### Tasks

+A task is represented by a function.
+This function can only be executed if the task is activated.
+If the task is executed successfully, it will be deactivated and its successor will be activated.
+A task with a response message must be split into two tasks according to the assumptions.
+Currently no payload is supported when executing a task.

 #### Gateways

 ##### Event-based Gateway

+If an event-based split gateway is activated, all following elements of the gateway are activated instead.
+In addition, any task that follows an event-based gateway disables all subsequent elements of the gateway when executed.
+This ensures that only one path can be executed.
+However, so far only message tasks are supported as deciding events.
+An event-based join gateway only activates its successor when it is activated.
+The gateway is therefore not explicitly defined in the Smart Contract, but implicitly according to the task behaviour.

 ##### Data-based Gateway

+Since message payload is currently not supported, data-based gateways behave in the same way as event-based gateways.

 ##### Parallel Gateway

+If a parallel split gateway is activated, all subsequent elements are activated.
+For a parallel join gateway, a boolean flag is generated for each incoming sequence flow.
+If a task that is a predecessor of the parallel join gateway has been executed, it activates the corresponding sequence flow flag and checks all incoming sequence flow flags that belong to the gateway.
+If all evaluate to True, the following element of the gateway is activated.
+Parallel gateways are thus implemented both via the sequence flow flags and via the task behavior.

 #### Subchoreographies